 Once you have a decent amount of pollen, make sure to use it right away.
 Use the small paint brush to “paint” the pollen onto the female parts of the tree’s flowers.
 In each flower, the female part is the central one, called the stigma.

-There is another, less time-consuming, but also more unsavory way to help a pawpaw pollinate and set fruit.
-Because flies pollinate these trees, some growers of pawpaw fruit hang roadkill from the tree branches.
+There is another less time-consuming, but also more unsavory way to help a pawpaw pollinate and set fruit.
+Since flies pollinate these trees, some growers of pawpaw fruit hang roadkill from the tree branches.
 This concentrates flies around the tree and increases cross pollination.

 If you have a pawpaw tree in your yard and no fruit, one or the other strategies may be worth your while.
 The fruit of the pawpaw is unusual but also delectable, and worth the effort to produce.